-Zoe is a Research Associate with interests in dependability, architectural modelling, formal methods, probability, systems of systems and cyber-physical systems.
-She currently works on: modelling and analysis of dependability attributes, primarily at the architectural level (UK EPSRC TrAmS-2 project); and producing roadmaps and strategic agendas for the development of dependable cyber-physical systems (EU H2020 Road2CPS and TAMS4CPS projects).
+Dr. Zoe Andrews is a Research Associate with interests in dependability, architectural modelling, formal methods, probability, systems of systems and cyber-physical systems.
+She currently works on the TAMS4CPS project where she assists in the creation of a strategic collaboration agenda between the EU and US on modelling and simulation of cyber-physical systems.
+Her current research focuses on modelling and analysis of dependability attributes, primarily at the architectural level.

-Zoe also spent two years working as an RA on the ReSIST network of excellence and was responsible for work on developing metadata-based descriptions of resilience mechanisms and providing support for decision making over such mechanisms.
+Zoe also spent two years working on ReSIST, where she was responsible for compiling and contributing to a library of metadata-based descriptions of resilience mechanisms and providing support for decision making over such mechanisms.

 Zoe has a BSc in Statistics and Computer Science, and an MSc in Process Analytics and Quality Technology, both from Newcastle University.